 Many brands like Thierry Mugler offer refillable perfumes — the glass container can be refilled, therefore leaving more money in your bank account and reducing the number of new products manufactured.

-The same principle applies to cosmetics brands like Kjaer Weiss, that develop refillable containers for makeup to minimise the amount of disposed of packaging.
+The same principle applies to cosmetics brands like Kjaer Weiss, which develops refillable containers for makeup to minimise the amount of disposed of packaging.
 Have a look at the list of plastic-free beauty brands here.

 Research by Garnier found that 56% of Brits do not recycle their bathroom products due to simple inconvenience: